 How’s the space?

 Consider whether the interior of the apartment will work for your and your pet.
-How much space does your pet need indoors?
+How much space does your four-legged friend need indoors?
 Is there room for a crate or litter box?
 Does the apartment have hardwood floors that might get scratched or carpet that might get stained?
 Make a thorough exploration of the apartment and make sure you have enough living space for you and your pets to coexist comfortably.

 Is there a “business” center nearby?

 Also, find out whether your apartment has a designated pet walk area or if there is a dog park nearby.
 Make note of rules about disposing of dog waste and be ready to collect the waste with a bag.
-You should also consider how long it takes to walk to an area where your pet can do his business.
+You should also consider how long it takes to walk to an area where your furry friend can do his business.
 If you have an elderly pet, you might want to get a ground floor apartment that is close to the pet area, so they don’t have far to travel.

-It can be an added challenge to find a pet-friendly place to rent, but knowing what to ask a landlord and having an honest conversation about the pet policy will help guarantee that you and your pet find a comfortable and secure home that you can enjoy for a long time.
+It can be an added challenge to find a pet-friendly place to rent, but knowing what to ask a landlord and having an honest conversation about the pet policy will help guarantee that you and your furry friend find a comfortable and secure home that you can enjoy for a long time.